-If any species is categorised as Endangered or Critically Endangered on IUCN's Red List, or if it appears in the CITES appendices, it cannot be approved for use as MARINTRUST raw material.
-Skipjack tuna (Katsuwonus pelamis) does not appear as Endangered or Critically Endangered on IUCN's Red List, nor does it appear in CITES appendices.
-Therefore, Eastern Pacific Ocean skipjack tuna is eligible for approval for use as MARINTRUST byproduct raw material.
+If any species is categorised as Endangered or Critically Endangered on IUCN's Red List, or if it appears in the CITES appendices, it cannot be approved for use as Marin trust raw material.
+Skipjack Tuna (Katsuwonus pelamis) do not appear as Endangered or Critically Endangered on IUCN's Red List, nor do they appear in CITES appendices; therefore, Katsuwonus pelamis is eligible for approval for use as Marin trust by-product raw material.

 The Eastern Pacific Ocean (EPO) skipjack tuna is managed at the international level by the IATTC through a multiyear conservation plan.
 IATTC conducts regular stock assessments.
 Skipjack tuna is a difficult species to assess.
-A conventional stock assessment method for EPO skipjack is not possible due to the lack of age-composition data and tagging data.
+A conventional stock assessment method for EPO skipjack is not possible due to the lack of age composition data and tagging data.
 Neither biomass- nor fishing mortality-based reference points are available for EPO skipjack.
 Simple stock, status indicators (SSIs) based on relative quantities have been investigated by Maunder and Deriso (2007).
-In addition, a Productivity and Susceptibility Analysis (PSA) for EPO tropical tuna fisheries indicated that skipjack and bigeye have the same susceptibility to purse seine and that skipjack is much more productive than bigeye.
-Taking the risk analysis for bigeye as a reference IATTC infers the status of skipjack from the status of bigeye.

-The stock was assessed under Category C.
+The most recent stock assessment for Eastern Pacific Skipjack Tuna was conducted in 2021.
+The assessment considers skipjack tuna in the Eastern Pacific Ocean to be a single stock and this is the only stock under assessment.
+The stock is subject to a specific management regime (IATTC), therefore it was assessed under Category C.

-Fishery removals of the stock are considered in the various stock assessment processes, and in the most recent stock assessment, the stock is considered to have a biomass above the proxy for the limit reference point, so the stocks PASSES Clauses C1.1 and C1.2.
+Fishery removals are included in the stock assessment and it PASSES Clause C1.1.
+The stock is considered, in its most recent stock assessment, to have biomass above the limit reference point, it PASSES Clause C1.2.

-Therefore, Eastern Pacific Ocean skipjack tuna is APPROVED for the production of fishmeal and fish oil under the current Marin Trust v.2.0 by-product Standard.
+Therefore, EPO skipjack tuna is APPROVED for the production of fishmeal and fish oil under the current MarinTrust v2.3 by-products.